sssata/fluxpad/README.md

   - Adjustable press and release hysteresis
 - **Encoder Knob**
 - **Per Key LED Lighting**
-- **Desktop application** to configure everything about the fluxpad
+- **Desktop application** to configure everything about the fluxpad (Compatible with Windows 10 and 11 only for now)

 ## Technical Specs